Wanting to gain experience in your future career while still being a full-time college student?

 Check out the amazing face to face internships that Millikin has to offer.
 With a variety of different internships in many different career fields, you are guaranteed to come out feeling prepared for after graduation.

-Additionally, Mr. Bodden told us that each student needs to complete 120 hours during the internship and that at least 40 hours need to be completed per semester.
+Additionally, Mr. Bodden told us that each student needs to complete 120 hours in total during the internship.
+These hours can be spread across multiple semesters.
 When asked about where the students can go to complete the internships, he told us that they can be completed as far away as the students want, some have been completed as far away as Asia.
 Mr. Bodden outlined some of the requirements needed before beginning the internship.

 The requirements are as follows

 - The student must secure a company willing to host an internship.

 - The students have to fill out paperwork before beginning the internship.

 - The student has to have chosen 3 S.M.A.R.T goals before beginning the internship.

 Additionally, we interviewed two current Millikin students to help you gain an understanding of what two different internships through the Tabor School of Business are like.

 Millikin University senior, Tyler Coppernoll, is an Entrepreneurship major with a Finance and Digital Media Marketing minor.
 Tyler’s internship was completed in the Fall of 2019 with Tuwi Solutions, a new business started in Decatur by Millikin Alum, Brady Rhoades.
 Throughout this internship, Tyler developed a social media plan, a press release, and distributed a customer survey to all current customers.
 When asked how he was able to obtain the internship, Tyler stated, “Mr. Rhoades came into one of my finance classes and spoke about his new company and explained his need for a few interns to help with various aspects within his company.
 I took him up on the offer and submitted an application.
 After I submitted the application, I had an interview with Mr. Rhoades and later I accepted the position as an intern.”